christoph-fricke/openapi-msw/.changeset/eighty-ads-remain.md

 "openapi-msw": patch
 ---

-fix compilation warning due to missing sources in source map
+Fixed a compilation warning in projects using OpenAPI-MSW, which was caused by missing sources in source maps.